Administrative Support: Janice Wooldridge-Ware (502) 852-1169 or Tassie Deppert (502) 852-8235

 The student should strive to gain a broad understanding of the Basic Mechanisms of Disease (infection, immunologic injury, neoplasia, toxic injury, etc) and how they affect specific organ systems; the student should be able to explain how a given disease produces its unique set of symptoms; the student should have a basic understanding of the tests used in evaluating patients for a given disease, and a general understanding of how to effectively use the laboratory.

-The course is divided into two parts.
-In the first part of the course, General Pathology, we introduce the student to common pathologic processes that affect all organs and patients.
+In General Pathology, we introduce the student to common pathologic processes that affect all organs and patients.
 Later, we focus on the specific disease entities commonly found in each organ, Systemic Pathology.
-Several modes of presenting material are used: didactic lectures, Team Based Learning sessions, preceptorships with practicing pathologists at local hospitals, and self-study.
-The student also has the opportunity to perform additional tasks (observing an autopsy, writing about a specific disease process) to enhance the learning experience in pathology.
+Several modes of presenting material are used: didactic lectures, Team Based Learning sessions, SIM Center sessions, and self-study.
+The student also has the opportunity to observe an autopsy to enhance the learning experience in pathology.
 The major course exams are integrated into the other second year courses using a "Block Exam" format.
 An NBME Prototype board exam is given as part of the course grade.

 The importance of understanding the basic causes and mechanisms of disease (etiology and pathogenesis) and the pathophysiology (how disease alters function) of specific diseases cannot be overstated.
 Using the knowledge base provided in this course, the student should be able to collect information about a sick patient from a variety of sources and should be able to integrate/analyze this information in a way that facilitates patient care and ultimately the relief of suffering.